What's a Quack? - Duke's Materia Tonica

 Who Quacks the Loudest?

-Nowadays, a quack is any licensed or unlicensed doctor, physician, medical practitioner, and any website making false claims about drugs, surgery, therapies, foods, nutrients, herbal remedies, and dietary supplements; in treating, preventing, managing, and curing the causes of diseases that have been diagnosed, including any unapproved government medical uses.
+Nowadays, a quack is any licensed or unlicensed doctor, physician, medical practitioner, and any website making false claims, spreading medical 'health' misinformation, and medical 'health' disinformation, about drugs, surgery, therapies, food, diets, nutrition, nutrients, herbal remedies, and dietary supplements; in treating, preventing, managing, and curing the causes of diseases that have been diagnosed, including any unapproved government medical prescriptions.

 Does Quackery Create Bad Relationships with Food?